dmuth/cheetah-bot/README.md

    - Optional.
 If not specified, the cheetah bot will not issue any unsolicited replies.
 - `POSTS_FILE` - CSV File containing image comments and optional images to go with them.
 Defaults to `./posts.txt`.
    - Default images can be found Imgur: https://imgur.com/gallery/iisbC6p
+- `PROFANITY_REPLY` - Set to 1 for the bot to reply to profanity it sees in channels.
+This can be annoying, so it's off by default.

 ## Good Testing Practices